BromleyLabs/BTCSnarkRelay/README.md

 # BTC Snark Relay
-Experimenation with verification of Bitcoin (BTC) block header on Ethereum using SNARK.
+Verification of Bitcoin (BTC) block header on Ethereum using zkSNARK.